-When registering for NHS care, all patients who receive NHS care are registered on a he database is held by NHS Digital. a national organisation which has legal responsibilities to collect national database, the database is held by NHS Digital, a national organisation which has legal responsibilities to collect NHS data.
+When registering for NHS care, all patients who receive NHS care are registered on a national database, the database is held by NHS Digital, a national organisation which has legal responsibilities to collect NHS data.

 GPs have always delegated tasks and responsibilities to others that work with them in their surgeries, on average an NHS GP has between 1,500 to 2,500 patients for whom he or she is accountable.
 It is not possible for the GP to provide hands on personal care for each and every one of those patients in those circumstances, for this reason GPs share your care with others, predominantly within the surgery but occasionally with outside organisations.